sungkyun123/MiDAS-Simulation/README.md

 ### Compile & Execution
 After downloading trace file, you can test MiDAS.
 This experiment may be finished in 5 minutes by your server environment.
 The trace file is suitable for 8GB device.
+If you want to test MiDAS on the real SSD prototype, go to the following link: https://github.com/dgist-datalab/MiDAS/

 * Smaller FIO Zipfian 1.0 workload (filename: test-fio-small)
    * You need about 80MB size of DRAM to test this trace file.